Essential Real Estate Forms and Documents for Massachusetts Home Sellers

 As offers come in, think about these points:

-• Purchase Agreement Terms: Make sure they match what you want and when you want it.
+- Purchase Agreement Terms: Make sure they match what you want and when.

-• Buyer Financing: Check the buyer’s financial situation to avoid problems later.
+- Buyer Financing: Check the buyer’s financial position to avoid future complications.

 Each offer needs careful thought, balancing what you need now against future benefits.